nicktremblay456/SpaceShooter/README.md

 # SpaceShooter

-Open the file index.html to start the game.
+Open the file index.html (inside Game file) to start the game.